In this guide, we will go over the pros and cons of electric scooters.

 Even though the downsides and disadvantages of electric scooters are far less numerous than the advantages, they still exist.

-1. Electric scooter technology is still new
+1. Electric scooter technology is still relatively new

 While the individual components of electric scooters have all been around for quite a while, electric scooters as we know them today are still fairly new.
-The original Segway Personal Transporter, which is the precursor to today’s electric scooter, was first sold in 2002.
-As far as technology goes, that’s not a short time frame, but also not long enough so that we can consider the technology mature.

 2. Repairing an electric scooter can be difficult